neilg63/string-patterns/README.md

 Version 0.2.21 added SimpleMatchesMany and SimpleMatchAll to evaluate multiple patterns without regular expressions with simple *StartsWith, EndsWith and contains* condition sets via the new *StringBounds* enum.
 Version: 0.2.23 added more versatile StringBounds options, which were standardised in 0.2.24 to with pairs of case-insensitive and case-sensitive fields, all accepting the pattern and positivity flag, e.f EndsWithCi(".pdf", false) means *does not end with '.pdf' in any case*.

-Some updates only reflect minor corrections to these notes and comments in other files.
+Some updates only reflect minor corrections to these notes and comments in other files.strs_to_string_bounds